bethbarnes/bethcbarnes.com/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+# bethcbarnes.com

-# bethcbarnes.com - Personal Portfolio Website
+Personal Portfolio Website

-Personal website

 ## Motivation

-I created this website in order to practice using HTML and CSS, and to create a hub for my projects and contact information
+I created this website in order to practice using HTML and CSS, and to create a hub for my projects and contact information.

-## Deployment

-This website was deployed using Google Firebase

 ## Built With